sisihagen/website/content/en/blog/2019/10/the-environmental-criminals.md

 title: "The Environmental Criminals"
 date: 2019-10-14
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "The oil industry has known for 30 years about the danger of fossil fuels and decided on another way!"
-draft: false
 lang: en
 cover: "society"
 ---